 What are the signs of a MacBook battery swelling?

 The most obvious sign that something is wrong is a bulge under the keyboard that pushes some keys up so that they are not level with the rest.
-But you may also notice that the seam along the edges of your MacBook start to come apart.
+But you may also notice that the seam along the edges of your MacBook starts to come apart.
 The lid probably won’t close properly, the keyboard and trackpad may not work properly, and the MacBook probably won’t sit on a flat surface without rocking.

 Why do MacBook batteries swell?